svetzal/blog-content/posts/2021/2021-07-29-scientific-management.md.md

 Again, these points geared towards manufacturing, and some of them don’t really mean what the words seem to indicate.
 They can be a little confusing in software development.

-I could write volumes on the 14 points above, but I couldn’t as eloquently as and this post is long enough as it is.
+I could write volumes on the 14 points above, but I couldn’t do as much justice as others already have.
 If you’re curious, you should start with reading books by Mary and Tom Poppendieck in the field of Lean Software Development.
-They’ve

 But in my mind, the distillation is fairly simple.